Violence against women in the United States: Forced pregnancy and sterilization

 Forced sterilization is recognized as a type of gender-based violence.
 In the United States, Native American, Mexican American, African American and Puerto Rican-American women were coerced into sterilization programs, with Native Americans and African Americans especially being targeted.
 Many of these projects were a result of racism and eugenics in the United States.
 In total, 31 of 50 states had official eugenics programs with tens of thousands of women being sterilized.

 President Lyndon B. Johnson's War of Poverty, upheld by the logic that the world would not have the resources necessary to care for the entire global population as argued by Dr. Barbara Gurr, a professor at University of Connecticut, led to the creation of the Office of Economic Opportunity that dealt with education, training, and contraception for the poor.
 The Family Planning Act of 1970 passed almost unanimously, inspired by eugenicist thinking, and the sterilization of women increased by 350% with almost 1 million women sterilized each year from 1970 to 1975.

 Since the days of European colonization, Europeans who arrived sought to control Native American populations in order to acquire more capital and resources from the newly discovered land.
 This resulted in policies of genocide and removal targeting Native American women and girls in order to procure land for settlements.
 Records have shown that Native American girls as young as eleven years-old had hysterectomy operations performed.
 Native American women have been a minority group that is easier to target for sterilization due to high levels of bureaucratic secrecy and the unique circumstances of colonization and sexual violence that has kept their plight invisible to mainstream feminist movements.

 Native American women could not unseal court records that documented the sterilization practices of the Indian Health Service (IHS) at the request of the United States government.
-A General Accounting Office (GAO) study conducted between 1973 to 1976 found IHS facilities sterilized 3,406 Native American women in Albuquerque, Phoenix, Oklahoma City, and Aberdeen, South Dakota.
-Most of these women were between 15 to 44 years old.
+A General Accounting Office (GAO) study conducted between 1973 and 1976 found IHS facilities sterilized 3,406 Native American women in Albuquerque, Phoenix, Oklahoma City, and Aberdeen, South Dakota.
+Most of these women were between 15 and 44 years old.
 This was a large number of Native American women who were sterilized, equivalent to 452,000 non-Native American women.
 Many of these sterilization procedures violated the US District Court's definition of informed consent: "voluntary, knowing assent from the individual on whom any sterilization is to be performed."
 There was often a lack of translators to explain the severity of the procedure to Native American women and doctors withheld information about the irreversibility of the sterilization or other forms of birth control.